-Once you've set up arrays with RAID Admin, you can add either striping or mirroring to two or more arrays using the Disk Utility application.
+Once you've set up arrays with RAID Admin, you can either stripe or mirror two or more arrays using the Disk Utility application.
 Disk Utility is part of Mac OS X (or Mac OS X Server) and is stored in the Utilities folder inside the Applications folder.